ascomods/game-assets-converter/README.md

 DragonBall Raging Blast 2 (PS3)
 ```

-Credits to revel8n, adsl14, SamuelDoesStuff, HiroTex and to the rest of the RB modding community for their contributions.
+Credits to revel8n, adsl14, SamuelDoesStuff, HiroTex, Olganix and to the rest of the RB modding community for their contributions.

 ## Building